EvoHull/Tapirs/documentation/docs/index.md

 # Licence and citation

-Project led by [Dave Lunt](https://davelunt.net), Mike Winter, Graham Sellers, Marco Benucci, and the EvoHull group at the University of Hull, UK.
+Project led by [Dave Lunt](https://davelunt.net), Michael Winter, Graham Sellers, Marco Benucci, and the EvoHull group at the University of Hull, UK.

 The software is released as CC0, public domain, you may do as you wish.